Julian Love

-Julian Love (born March 19, 1998) is an American football safety for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Notre Dame.
+Julian Love (born March 19, 1998) is an American professional football safety for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish.

-Early years
+Early life

 Love attended Nazareth Academy in La Grange Park, Illinois.
 As a senior in 2015, he was the Chicago Sun-Times Football Player of the Year after recording 92 tackles on defense and 1,067 rushing yards and 18 touchdowns on offense.
 Love committed to the University of Notre Dame to play college football.

 College career

 As a true freshman at Notre Dame in 2016, Love played in 12 games with eight starts and recorded 45 tackles and one interception.
 As a sophomore in 2017, he started all 13 games, recording 68 tackles and three interceptions.
 Love returned as a starter his junior year in 2018.
-On January 4, 2019, Love announced that he would forgo his final year of eligibility and declare for the 2019 NFL Draft.
+On January 4, 2019, Love announced that he would forgo his final year of eligibility and declare for the 2019 NFL draft.

 Professional career

+On January 4, 2019, Love released a statement on his Instagram to officially announce his decision to forgo his senior season at Notre Dame to enter the 2019 NFL Draft.
+He was ranked as the third cornerback in the draft by NFL media analyst Todd McShay and was ranked the fourth best cornerback by NFL draft analyst Mel Kiper Jr.

 New York Giants

-Love was drafted by the New York Giants with the 108th pick in the fourth round of the 2019 NFL Draft.
+The New York Giants selected Love in the fourth round (108th overall) of the 2019 NFL draft.
+Love was the 10th safety drafted in 2019.

-In Week 12 of the 2019 season against the Chicago Bears, Love recorded his first career interception off a pass thrown by Mitchell Trubisky and returned it for 30 yards in the 19–14 loss.

-In Week 2 of the 2020 season against the Chicago Bears, Love recorded his second career interception off another pass thrown by Trubisky during the 17–13 loss.